 · Medicare Advantage Part C — Part C is not a true Medicare supplement because it replaces Medicare’s coverage.
 But if you have Part C, you will not need a Medicare supplement.

 This article contains basic information about Medicare, services related to Medicare, and services for people with Medicare.
 If you would like to find more information about the government Medicare program, please visit the official U.S. government site at medicare.gov.

 Wells Fargo Advisors does not provide legal, tax, or accounting advice, but your financial advisor will be happy to work with your chosen legal and tax advisors to help you achieve your financial goals.

 Insurance products are offered through nonbank insurance agency affiliates of Wells Fargo & Company and are underwritten by unaffiliated insurance companies.

-This article was written by Wells Fargo Advisors Financial Network and provided courtesy of Ascend Advisory Group in Dublin, OH at 614-784-6000.
+This article was written by Wells Fargo Advisors Financial Network and provided courtesy of Adam Day, Financial Advisor in Dublin, OH at 614-784-6000.

-Investment products and services are offered through Wells Fargo Advisors Financial Network, LLC (WFAFN), Member SIPC.
-Ascend Advisory Group,LLC is a separate entity from WFAFN.
+Investment products and services are offered through Wells Fargo Advisors Financial Network, LLC, Member SIPC, a registered broker-dealer and a separate non-bank affiliate of Wells Fargo & Company.

 ©2021-2023 Wells Fargo Advisors Financial Network, LLC.
 All rights reserved.